savageGrant/tagmanager/docs/Functional_Specs.md

 ## High level design decisions

-Focus on flexibility.
-Users should be able to create a tag successfully as long as they pass an interpretable value.
-I do not want to force a single acceptable way of creating.
+My primary design consideration has been to focus on flexibility.
+What I mean by flexibility is that whenever possible, methods should “just work”.
+Users should be able to create a tag successfully by passing a variety of interpretable values (strings, lists, tuples).
+I do not want to enforce a single acceptable way of creating a tag.
 Tags should be able to be added without explicit creation of a tag object.

-The design should allow for future expansion to multiple OS environments.
-Nothing passed by the user should be OS specific.
+Another import design consideration is allowing for future expansion to multiple OS environments.
+Nothing passed by the user should be required to be OS specific and the values returned by the package should either be generalized or there should be logic to allow for OS-specific values.

-Cognative load should be reduced whenever possible.
-Each method and function should clearly state its functionality via the name.
+Cognitive load should be reduced whenever possible.
+Each method and function should clearly state its functionality via naming convention.
 Docstrings are non-negotiable.
+Class docstrings should provide information about the attributes, methods, and final class object.
+Function and method docstrings should provide a one-liner as well as parameter and return object information.

 ## Style and standards